robbert-vdh/yabridge/README.md

 ## Debugging

 Wine's error messages and warning are usually very helpful whenever a plugin doesn't work right away.
-Sadly this information is not always available.
-Bitwig, for instance, hides a plugin's STDOUT and STDERR streams from you.
-To make it easier to debug malfunctioning plugins, yabridge offers these two environment
+However, with some VST hosts there is no way to inspect a plugin's output.
+Bitwig, for instance, hides a plugin's STDOUT and STDERR streams after the plugin scanning process.
+To make it easier to debug malfunctioning plugins, yabridge offers these two environment variables to control yabridge's logging facilities:

-variables:
+- `YABRIDGE_DEBUG_FILE=<path>` allows you to write yabridge's debug messages as well as all output produced by the plugin and by Wine itself to a file.
+For instance, you could launch your DAW with

-- `YABRIDGE_DEBUG_FILE=<path>` allows you to write the Wine VST host's STDOUT and STDERR messages to a file.
-For instance, you could launch your DAW with `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log <daw>`, and then use `tail -F /tmp/yabridge.log` to keep track of that file.
-If this option is not present then yabridge will write all of its debug messages to STDERR instead.
+  `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log <daw>`, and then use `tail -F /tmp/yabridge.log` to keep track of the output.
+If this option is not present then yabridge will write all of its debug output to STDERR instead.
 - `YABRIDGE_DEBUG_LEVEL={0,1,2}` allows you to set the verbosity of the debug information.
 Each level increases the amount of debug information printed:

-  - A value of `0` (the default) means that yabridge will only write messages from the Wine process and some basic information such about the plugin being loaded and the Wine prefix being used.
+  - A value of `0` (the default) means that yabridge will only log the output from the Wine process the Wine process and some basic information about the environment, the configuration and the plugin being loaded.
-  - A value of `1` will log information about most events and function calls sent between the VST host and the plugin.
-This filters out some noisy events such as `effEditIdle()` and `audioMasterGetTime()` since those are sent tens of times per second by for every plugin.
+  - A value of `1` will log detailed information about most events and function calls sent between the VST host and the plugin.
+This filters out some noisy events such as `effEditIdle()` and `audioMasterGetTime()` since those are sent multiple times per second by for every plugin.
-  - A value of `2` will cause all of the events to be logged, including the events mentioned above.
+  - A value of `2` will cause all of the events to be logged without any filtering.
 This is very verbose but it can be crucial for debugging plugin-specific problems.

   More detailed information about these debug levels can be found in `src/common/logging.h`.